 Don't let food overlap on the trays.
 If you do, the pieces won't dry evenly.

 Never dry moldy fruit.
 Because of the low temperatures involved in drying food, the dehydration process won't kill any of the mold spores.

+Do you want to make fruit leather?
 You can buy special trays for making fruit leathers in a dehydrator, though with some models you can simply line a regular tray with wax paper.

+Visually inspect for mold.
 Dehydrated fruits and vegetables that are no longer safe to eat will have visible mold on the surface.
 If there's no mold, it's still good.

 Dehydrators can be found at a range of prices to suit all budgets.
 Ultimately, you tend to get what you pay for, with the most inexpensive models being less effective.